 Declutter Challenge: Getting Started

-As we embark on our declutter photo challenge on social media, I thought I would share a few tips that help me when I’m going through a declutter session.
+A few times a year, I like to go through a declutter session in my home.
+I thought I would share a few tips that help me when I’m going through a declutter session.

 First off, I believe that a declutter session is whatever we make it.
 It can be as big or as little as you wish to undertake.

 I’m not here to say that what works for me will work for everyone who reads this blog.
 I’m just saying that these are the things that have helped me.
 However, keep in mind, change won’t happen until you embrace it.

 Through the messages that I have been receiving, I’m hearing alot about people are feeling anxious or nervous about this challenge.
 Letting go of things we have become attached to is hard.

 Change is hard.
 It can be downright scary, but the first step toward this change and having a clutter free home is jumping right in.
 I struggled when I started getting my home clutter free, but now it feels empowering.